 Another one of those shouldn't-be-hardy-but-is begonias.
 This comes from Mt Emei in China and does fine here in our PNW zone 8 moist shaded gardens especially if you mulch it.
 Excellent long-fingered foliage to 18" tall cloak the pink flowers which are a nice hidden surprise in late summer.

 Shayne Chandler's collection from Vietnam of this assuredly tender but most enchanting Begonia.
 Long stems gloriously hirsute in red hairs hold broadly rounded palmate leaves whose upper surface is studded with carefully spaced green hairs and the underside veins bristle darkly.
-The pendulous white are small but wow with calyces bearded thickly in Viking red.
+Pendulous white flowers are small but wow with calyces bearded thickly in Viking red.
+We easily overwinter this in a cool greenhouse.

 A collection from Asia from an area rarely visited by westerners.
 This rhizomatous species has leaves variably marked in pale patterns topside and varying shades of red beneath.
 Upright stems to 10"-18" with pink flowers.
 Hardiness unknown yet but the mantra of grow until you can split it then try outside mulching like heck for winter applies.